Skip to main content

 Is this the true first?

 The US Dodd, Mead edition (October 1956) actually preceded the UK Collins Crime Club edition (5 November 1956) by about a month, so the US printing is chronologically the earliest appearance.
-Both carry the same title.
-Collectors distinguish them by publisher rather than title.
+Both carry the same title; collectors distinguish them by publisher, binding, and jacket rather than by title.
+The UK first is identified by red boards, the green jacket, and the title list running to Hickory Dickory Dock.P-000286

 Telling it from reprints & book-club editions